davidwdraper/EFFV2/SOP1.md

 shared files can be accessed at:
 @nv/shared/
 rather then ../../../shared/src/
+Files within shared, do not use @nv/shared/

 When throwing errors, ensure the message includes guidance and suggestions for Ops to triage the situation.

-No models, no schemas, no leaked shapes.
+No models, no schemas, no mappers, no leaked shapes.
 The DTO is the only source of truth, and persistence just moves opaque JSON in/out via dto.toJson() / DtoClass.fromJson().

-Always provide ADR docs as downloadable .md files
+Always provide ADR docs as downloadable .md files.
+Ask for next # at start of session.

 As we work our way through building out the backend, there may be time that refactoring is required.
 We never build shims, or fallbacks, or worry about back-combat.
 We're greenfield and in total control of all interfaces - everything needs to tight.
 If entity A needs a function in B that doesn't exist, we don't add it to A, we put it in B where it belongs.

 No helper methods to narrow TS type guards.
 All typing must be designed and implemented correctly.
+There must be a good valid reason for the type 'any'.

 When fixing issues or bugs, never offer two or more solutions when one is clearly the preferred.
 We are never doing quick fixes and always require the best long term production solution. dev == prod.

+Be pro-active on when its time for a new session, when we're diverging from the ADRs, or when I'm suggesting something that screams "not best practice".

 Your previous session notes follow: